Belize as an ecotourism destination

 We Support The Local Communities

-- We offer 50% discount for Belizean residents in our activities.
+- We offer 50% discount for Belizean residents in our activities and accommodations.

 - Every time a new guest comes to Bocawina Rainforest Resort & Adventures or participates on any of the activities they pay an entrance fee of $10 BZ ($5 US) per person or $2 BZ for Belize residents to the Mayflower Bocawina National Park (We do not collect this fee).